-We also incorporate by reference additional documents that we may file with the Commission between the date of this prospectus and the completion of the offering.
-These additional documents

-Reports on Form 10-K, Quarterly Reports on Form 10-Q and Current Reports on Form 8-K, as well as proxy statements.
+We also incorporate by reference additional documents that we may file with the Commission after the date of this prospectus and before the completion of the offering.
+These additional documents include periodic reports, such as Annual Reports on Form 10-K, Quarterly Reports on Form 10-Q and Current Reports on Form 8-K, as well as proxy statements.
 Upon request, we will provide without charge to each person to whom a prospectus is delivered, including any beneficial owner, a copy of any or all of the information that has been incorporated by reference in this prospectus.
 If you would like to obtain this information from us, please direct your request, either in writing or by telephone, to the President, The Hain Celestial Group, Inc., 50 Charles Lindbergh Boulevard, Uniondale, New York, 11553, (516) 237-6200.
-The Hain Celestial Group, Inc.